 The smell was not the worst aspect of the outhouse either because in there with you were about a hundred spiderwebs, spiders, mosquitoes, and flies.

-Now I was wise enough to know where those flies had been and exactly what they had just previously had their little feet sunk into so having them touch you really was a nightmare come true.
-Yet there you were completely trapped with these gross little creatures flying in and out of the hole and all about your face, legs, and hands, as you sat.
+Now I was wise enough to know where those flies had been and exactly what they had just previously had their little feet sunk into so the mere thought of them touching me really was a nightmare come true.
+Yet there I would sit, completely trapped with these gross little creatures flying in and out of the hole and all about my face, legs, and hands, as I sat.

-Most people feel a little creepy when they see a spider scamper across the floor but just imagine how it feels with them scampering over, under, and around your favorite seat.
 Spider webs seemed to hang everywhere in those little houses.
 It still gives me shivers just thinking about it.
-There is nothing more delightful than the feeling that something is crawling all over you and once you get the notion in your mind, it is difficult to lose that thought.
+Most people feel a little creepy when they see a spider scamper across the floor but just imagine how it feels when they are scampering over, under, and around your exposed bare backside.
+There is nothing more chilling than knowing that some little creature is crawling all over you.
+Once you get the notion in your mind it is difficult to lose that thought.